 Brewing instructions for the Puer Shu (ripe) Tea with Rose Mini Tuocha

-After a brief rinse of the leaves in water at a temperature of 100°C you can do a first infusion of 20 seconds and, after that, maintaining the same water temperature, you can continue to push the product rising up the previous steeping time of 5 seconds (20 – 25 – 30…).
+After a quick rinse of the leaves with water at a temperature of 95°C, an initial 20-second infusion can be made, and then, keeping the water at the same temperature, the product can continue to be exploited by adding more to water and increasing the previous infusion time by about 5 seconds (20 – 25 – 30…).

 Store in a cool, dry place away from direct sunlight.